cloudflare/cloudflare-docs/content/cloudflare-one/_index.md

 **A Secure Web Gateway to protect users and devices.**

-* Enforce your company’s Acceptable Use Policy (AUP)
+* Enforce your company's Acceptable Use Policy (AUP)
 * Block risky sites with custom blocklists and built-in threat intel
 * Enhance visibility and protection into SaaS applications